SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: SplatSDF

-The weighted blending strategy is an extension of 2D the blending strategy in 3DGS~\cite{3DGS} to 3D in the following sense.
-Whereas 3DGS uses a projected 2D Gaussian weight function for blending colors in the image plane, our approach uses the 3D Gaussian weight function to blend the embeddings in the 3D space directly.
+The weighted blending strategy is an extension of the 2D blending strategy in 3DGS~\cite{3DGS} to 3D in the following sense.
+While 3DGS uses a projected 2D Gaussian weight function for blending colors in the image plane, our approach uses the 3D Gaussian weight function to blend the embeddings in the 3D space directly.
 Furthermore, the KNN algorithm can be seen as the 3D equivalent to frustum culling in the 2D projection step of 3DGS rasterization.
+Moreover, the original 3DGS uses 2D elliptical weighted average (EWA) volumetric splatting.
+Including opacity for 3D EWA is our novel design, which allows varying the contribution of each Gaussian based on its opacity in the scene.
+This is particularly useful for handling overlapping or less reliable Gaussians, as well as regions with varying densities.

 In our implementation, we accelerated the KNN algorithm by hashing the GS $\mathcal{G}$ and the set of query points $\mathbf{X} = \{\mathbf{x} \}$ into $L^3$ voxels , inspired by PointNeRF~\cite{pointnerf}.
 Doing so decreases the computational complexity from $O( |\mathbf{X}| |\mathcal{G}|)$ in the naive case to $O(\frac{|\mathbf{X}||\mathcal{G}|}{L^3})$, where $|\mathbf{X}|$ and $|\mathcal{G}|$ are the number of query points and the number of Gaussians.
-Because we only consider Gaussians belonging to the same voxel as the query point, we are implicitly imposing a radius constraint in addition to the K-nearest requirement.
-Further details are provided in the Supplementary Material.
+Since we only consider Gaussians belonging to the same voxel as the query point, we are implicitly imposing a radius constraint in addition to the K-nearest requirement.

-\textbf{Surface 3DGS Fusion.} To fuse the GS embedding $e_{gs}(\mathbf{x}, \mathcal{G})$ with the SDF embedding $e_{sdf}(\mathbf{x})$, one possibility is to train an MLP that concatenates both GS and SDF embeddings and regresses another embedding of the same dimension, as is done in PointNeRF \cite{pointnerf} with point clouds.
-We present a fusion approach that is not only simpler but also significantly more effective.
+\paragraph*{\textbf{Surface 3DGS Fusion}} To fuse the GS embedding $e_{gs}(\mathbf{x}, \mathcal{G})$ with the SDF embedding $e_{sdf}(\mathbf{x})$, one possibility is to train an MLP that concatenates both GS and SDF embeddings and regresses another embedding of the same dimension.
+However, we present a fusion approach that is simpler but significantly more effective and efficient.